-The open date for entry submission is 1st Jan 2024 and the closing date is 31st May 2024.
-However, the work that will provide the content of your entry starts much earlier.
+The opening date for registration of interest is 19 April 2024 and the closing date for submission of entries is 1 February 2025.
 Allow yourself sufficient time to scope out and plan your work.
 Seek help, support and mentorship at an early stage, to give yourself the best opportunity of submitting a thoughtful and well-considered competition entry.
 Remember to build in some time contingency because to be fair to everyone, we do not accept late entries submitted after the closing date and time.